rerun-io/rerun/docs/content/reference/sdk/operating-modes.md

 In the [official examples](/examples), these different modes of operation are exposed via a standardized set of flags that we'll cover below.
 We will also demonstrate how you can achieve the same behavior in your own code.

+Before reading this document, you might want to familiarize yourself with the [Rerun application model](../../concepts/app-model.md).

 ## Operating modes

 The Rerun SDK provides 4 modes of operation: `spawn`, `connect`, `serve` & `save`.